pymc-devs/pymc/docs/source/api/distributions/transforms.rst

 #.
 The ``default_transform`` may need to be replaced with an alternative transform on the same constained space.
 For example, the ``default_transform`` for positive-valued random variables is the :class:`log` transform but in some cases it may be advantageous to use the :class:`log_exp_m1` transform instead.
 #.
 The ``default_transform`` may be removed entirely in some cases when using non-HMC samplers.
 #.
-Exceptionally, transforms can be used to add constraints to the model specification.
+Exceptionally, transforms can be used to *add* constraints to the model specification without modifying the ``default_transform``.
+This can be done by specifying the additional transform via the ``transform`` parameter.
 However this should not be viewed as a default use-case and, in practice, this is mostly limited to using :class:`ordered` in mixture models.

    * NB: :class:`ordered` is not guaranteed to work correctly when used in combination with other transforms, such as :class:`simplex` and :class:`ZeroSumTransform`.